techgaun/nepali-calendar-indicator/README.md

 ## Notes

-- It currently uses local timezone.
-Some might prefer to use Nepal/Kathmandu timezone regardless of what timezone they are.
-Please make an issue if you think we should default to Nepal/Kathmandu.
+- It currently uses `Asia/Kathmandu` timezone.
+The date displayed will be the date local to Nepal.
 - We have open [issues](https://github.com/techgaun/nepali-calendar-indicator/issues).
 If you want to contribute, you're more than welcome to grab those.